 An employee feedback discussion might bring up many concerns that the employees have.
 One must pay attention to what they are saying — it is a leader's job to listen to them and help them.
 It is also important to be receptive and stay open throughout the discussion and ask follow-up questions if required so that you have a better context and understand where the feedback is coming from.
 This aspect will not only help build trust within the team but establish a transparent culture that encourages similar and honest discussions in the future.

-- Take notes during the feedback process
+- Take notes during the feedback process with your employees

 The very fact that you are taking notes of the discussion shows that you are willing to make the required changes for the betterment of the employees and the company.
-Taking notes will help you remember the points discussed, in case you forget them in your busy schedule.
+Taking notes will help you remember the feedback points discussed, in case you forget them in your busy schedule.
 You can always go back to the notes taken, make comparisons, and track the employee’s performance as well as your contribution to their improved performance.
 This process would make your job easy, and you can go back to the notes and come up with better review processes if required.

 Follow these employee feedback strategies and initiate regular and honest employee feedback discussions within your team and in the company at large too.
 Remember that such discussions are essential to improve employee engagement in your company.
 Employee feedback discussions will help you discover unexplored faults in the system and create a better ecosystem for your team not just to survive, but to thrive.